Parametric modeling in IRONCAD

 Parameter-driven example models

-These 7 videos were created with version 2017 and therefore differ to some extent in terms of menu and catalog content.
-The round Sizebox handles all have a red color and other colors are also slightly different with e.g. the white instead of black color of the sketch lines and the "gradient" blue-white background.
+These 7 videos were created with version 2017 and therefore differ to some extent around menu and catalog content.
+The round Sizebox handles all have a red color and other colors also differ slightly with, for example, the sketch's white instead of black color on lines and the "gradient" blue-white background.

 Parameter-controlled wall cabinet